rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

 3. Files such as databases that might have random updates to any part of them as we back them up.

-If files are modified during backup, they might be handled in the following
+If the backup modifies these files, the process might handle them in the following
 ways:

 1.  **Overwritten or deleted**: These files are not guaranteed to be included in the backup.
-2.  **Appended**: We make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.
+2.  **Appended**: We make a best effort to back these up, and we expect to restore a reasonable and usable form of these files.
-3.  **Randomly updated**: We do not guarantee that these files are restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.
+3.  **Randomly updated**: We do not guarantee that these files are restorable, and even if we can restore them, we do not guarantee that the restored content is not corrupt.

 These file types either change too rapidly (databases, logs, caches) or don't exist long enough to be backed up (session files).
-Session files should be avoided entirely.
+You should avoid session files entirely.
 If the information is valuable to your business, log files should track it.
-Caches should also be avoided, as their data is meant to be discarded.
+You should also avoid caches because their data is meant to be discarded.

 If you do need to back up these files, we suggest the following workarounds: